 In our next issue we were able to report that an anonymous donor had pledged $5,000, matching individual gifts up to $100.
 In the ensuing three months, more than $7,000 was received, and with the $5,000 match the 2015 deficit was almost totally eliminated.

 In the 2016 spring townwide issue, we listed names of 76 families (all but those who preferred to be anonymous) who had contributed in the past year, allowing us to take full advantage of the matching donation.

 See It takes a village to support local news, 4/1/16

 In a November 2016 Publishers Corner article, we gave another update.
 By that time the list of recent donors had grown to nearly 100 families, helping to reduce the 2016 deficit, but it would still be a money-losing year unless additional donations were received.
 Once again there was a nice response, but the year's loss was more than $10,000.

 See Update on the economics of local news, 11/18/16

 Just before our summer break in July 2017, we sounded the familiar refrain—2017 would be another money-losing year, and we had borrowed to keep the lights on until more funding could be obtained.
 After extensive consideration of financing alternatives, consulting attorneys and industry experts, we settled on the current model of Sustaining Subscribers (and Sustaining Advertisers).

 See Update: Ensuring a path forward ...
 SUSTAINING SUBSCRIPTIONS, 9/14/17

-In the year since the Sustaining Subscriber program began, more than 130 families have become Sustaining Subscribers, 33 paying $500 for five years.
-For the first time in several years, there is a good chance that 2018 will have little or no operating deficit.
-It isn't time to relax.
-To be truly sustainable, we need at least another 150 Sustaining Subscribers, and we need those who already committed to renew, now and in the future.
+In the year since our sustaining subscriber program began, more than 130 families have become sustaining subscribers.
+For the first time in many years, there is a good chance that 2018 will have little or no operating deficit.
+However, it isn't time to relax.
+To be truly sustainable, we need at least 250 more sustaining subscribers, and we need our current sustainers to renew, now and in the future.